andrewcargill/johans_eco_timber/README.md

 ![brainstorm 2](readme_media/brain_storm2.png)

 ### Wireframes
+The website design was important.
+It needed to be silent in a way - The design shouldn't distract from what the customers were there to do.
+I wanted to make the experience intuitive for the users.

+It wasn't until after interviewing potential customers that I realized that Johan was the key to this website.
+Initially I was thinking of framing the website as a face-less company.
+It was a powerful breakthrough when I discovered that Johan's face and signature were how users could gain confidence in the brand and build the trust required to sign up and use the enquiry system.

 Below is an example of my original wireframes for this project.
 You can see that the final website evolved from these first concepts of how the website would look.
 ![Wireframes](readme_media/thumbnails1.jpg)